 Lets ponder ancient people's priorities.
 They were less concerned about the precise solstices and more concerned by the potential of the intense sunlight available at higher altitudes.
 This curiosity is evident in the strategic angling of the stone circles at Stanton Drew near Bristol, whose axis is three degrees short of the Neolithic summer and winter solstices.
 It was here where early folks attempted to ignite a massive timber circle of more than 300 tree trunks by using the power of the sun.
 As things turned out, they had to set fire to the circle themselves!

 Due to a relatively flat horizon, Stonehenge's mid-June sunrise took place around 49 degrees east of north compared to its axis of 50 degrees, whereas the downhill slope of the Durrington Walls henge displaces the mid-June sun by a full 10 degrees.
 Furthermore, despite archaeologists' claims to the contrary, the Durrington Walls Avenue is not aligned on the winter solstice.
 So says the astronomer Clive Ruggles in Professor Mike Parker Pearson's 2012 book "Stonehenge: Exploring the Greatest Stone Age Mystery."
-This message has yet to get through to MPP!
+Clive's solstice message has yet to get through to MPP!

-Stonehenge was solved many years ago when Professor Piggott and Alexander Keiller while excavating at Avebury and the nearby Windmill Hill, found sexual artefacts and realised that the Neolithic Era had much to do with sex.
+Stonehenge was solved many years ago when Professor Piggott and Alexander Keiller, while excavating at Avebury and the nearby Windmill Hill, found sexual artefacts and realised that the Neolithic Era had much to do with sex.
 And though we might converse freely about sex these days, this revelation occurred between the two world wars when folks were far more prudent.
-Worse still were the finds of Niedermendig Lava at Stonehenge, Avebury's West Kennet Avenue, and the Sanctuary, which suggested that perhaps our monuments were built by the beaker people from Germany, a country we were at war with.
+Worse still were the finds of Niedermendig Lava at Stonehenge, Avebury's West Kennet Avenue, and the Sanctuary, which suggested that perhaps our monuments were built by the beaker people from Germany, a country we were constantly at war with.

 Then came Professor Alexander Thom, who discovered that Neolithic people had constructed thousands of stone rings using Pythagorean and near-Pythagorean geometry and used a measure he called the Megalithic Yard.